isomerpages/ogp/_careers/1-product-manager.md

 ---
 permalink: /careers/product-manager/
-title: 'Product Manager'
+title: Product Manager
-breadcrumb: 'Product Manager'
+breadcrumb: Product Manager
 ---
 > You chart the product goals.
 You plug gaps and gel everything together.
 You wear many hats to drive the project forward.

 Here is a look at what a Product Manager, Chua Swee Chin, has to say about working here.